jwtowner/lug/README.md

 - Support for direct and indirect left recursion, with precedence levels to disambiguate subexpressions with mixed left/right recursion.
 - Full support for UTF-8 text parsing, including Level 1 and partial Level 2 compliance with the UTS #18 Unicode Regular Expressions technical standard.
 - Automatic tracking of line and column numbers, with customizable tab width and alignment.
 - Header-only library utilizing C++17 language and library features.
+Forward compatible with C++20 and C++23.
 - Relatively small with the goal of keeping total line count across all header files under 5000 lines of terse code.

 It is based on research introduced in the following papers: